 Operational readiness mostly involves details related to supplies, equipment, office operations, facility usage and maintenance, and money.
 Before recently creating an Operations Pastor position on our staff, I spent a very large percentage of my time dealing with operational readiness issues.

 The bottom line is ensuring all is ready to go for the weekend.
 The executive pastor, either directly or indirectly, is leading a number of volunteers serving in operational areas.
 Some examples include a Facilities Team serving twice per month taking care of just about all ongoing facilities and site maintenance activities.
-And, a Chair Setup team that sets up chairs in our multipurpose space every Sunday morning starting at 6 a.m.
+And, a Chair Setup team that sets up chairs in our multipurpose space every Sunday morning starting at 6:30 a.m.
 Two other teams take care of parking/traffic flow and site security.
-Of course leading operations entails continuous focus on developing and deploying volunteer leadership in these operational areas.
+Of course, leading operations requires a continuous focus on developing and deploying volunteer leadership in these operational areas.

 There are so many other details to cover, but I think you get the idea.